akullpp/awesome-java/README.md

 * [kibana](http://www.elasticsearch.org/overview/kibana/) - Analyzes and visualizes log files.
 * [Logback](http://logback.qos.ch/) - Robust logging library with interesting configuration options via Groovy.
 * [logstash](http://logstash.net/) - Tool for managing log files.
-* [Metrics](http://metrics.codahale.com/) - Expose metrics via JMX or HTTP and can send them to a database.
 * [SLF4J](http://www.slf4j.org/) - Abstraction layer which is to be used with an implementation.

 ## Machine Learning